unode/deep-learning-intro/_episodes/02-keras.md

 ### Clean missing values
 During the exploration phase you may have noticed that some rows in the dataset have missing (NaN) values, leaving such values in the input data will ruin the training, so we need to deal with them.
-There are many ways to deal with missing values, but for now we will just remove the offending rows.
+There are many ways to deal with missing values, but for now we will just remove the offending rows by adding a call to `dropna()`:

-Add a call to `dropna()` before the input_data definition that we used above, the cell should now look like this:
 ~~~
-penguins['species'] = penguins['species'].astype('category')

-# Drop the rows that have NaN values in them
+# Drop two columns and the rows that have NaN values in them
 penguins_filtered = penguins.drop(columns=['island', 'sex']).dropna()

-# Split the dataset in the features and the target
+# Extract columns corresponding to features
-penguin_features = penguins_filtered.drop(columns=['species'])
+penguins_features = penguins_filtered.drop(columns=['species'])
 ~~~
 {:.language-python}

 ### Prepare target data for training
-Second, the target data is also in a format that cannot be used to train.
+Second, the target data is also in a format that cannot be used in training.
 A neural network can only take numerical inputs and outputs, and learns by calculating how "far away" the species predicted by the neural network is from the true species.